GTM Welcomes Families of Apex Social Group!

 Minimum Wage: In Louisiana, the current minimum wage is $7.25/hour.

-Overtime Rules: Household employees in Louisiana are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
-Overtime compensation is not required for live-in employees.
+Overtime Rules: Household employees in Louisiana must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Overtime compensation is not required for live-in employees and isn’t required when work is performed on a holiday.

 Workers’ Compensation: In Louisiana, household employers are not required to have workers’ compensation insurance.
-However, we strongly recommend obtaining a policy.
-Please contact GTM for a price quote.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

-Paid Leave Laws: Currently, Louisiana doesn't have a paid leave law that applies to household employers.
+Paid Leave Laws: Currently, no paid leave law in Louisiana applies to household employers.

 Massachusetts Rules